 As USC Dornsife raises its national and international visibility as a premier research institution, we must make every effort to broaden the participation of USC Dornsife faculty in extramural funding opportunities and to support researchers who are seeking external support.

 There are extramural funding opportunities available to large numbers of faculty, and our hope is that faculty members who could receive external support for their excellent research and scholarship will actively engage in securing that support.
-Our goal is to have a steady increase, every year, in proposal submissions and total external support for our faculty.
-To this end, USC Dornsife offers the four research initiatives below, and we invite you to contact the USC Dornsife Research Office for help with proposal preparation.
+To this end, USC Dornsife offers the three research initiatives below, and we invite you to contact the USC Dornsife Research Office for help with proposal preparation.

 I. USC Dornsife Research Office